arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ## Overview

 In this tutorial you will learn how to build an image for the Portenta X8 with the files provided from Foundries.io.
+Building your image locally is helpful to quickly debug certain aspects of the systems, like bootloader or kernel support.
+Please keep in mind that images built locally cannot register to a FoundriesFactory and will not be OTA compatible, but this is a good alternative for those who do not have a FoundriesFactory subscription.
+For FoundriesFactory subscribers, we strongly suggest to make use of the Factory continuous integration system for creating your images.

 ***In this tutorial we are using Ubuntu LTS 22.04 inside the Windows Subsystem for Linux (WSL) through the Windows Terminal***